 - Antioxidant protection: protects cells from damage.

-- Improved digestion: aids in food absorption.
+- Improves digestion: aids in food absorption.

 Nutritional Value